Ann Granger: Lizzie Martin & Ben Ross

 In 2006, as Granger was winding down the Fran Varady series, she wrote A Rare Interest in Corpses, set in Victorian England in the 1860s and featuring Lizzie Martin, a companion to a wealthy widow, and Ben Ross, a police inspector.
 Although Granger had resisted marrying Mitchell and Markby in her first crime series, she had Martin and Ross marry very early in this series, reasoning that "Due to the restrictions on single women at the time, Lizzie wouldn't have had the freedom to be a detective in a whole series of books.
 Likewise, she and Ben shouldn't be allowed to spend much time together unsupervised."
 From 2008 to 2023, Granger added eight more novels to the series.

 Campbell & Carter

-In 2009, Granger returned to the modern world with Mud, Muck and Dead Things, a novel set in the Cotswolds and featuring Detective Inspector Jessica Campbell and Superintendent Ian Carter.
+In 2009, Granger returned to the modern world with Mud, Muck and Dead Things, a novel set in the Cotswolds and featuring Detective Inspector Jessica "Jess" Campbell and Superintendent Ian Carter; Campbell appeared in the Mitchell and Markby series also.
 In the sixth installment, An Unfinished Murder, the retired couple Mitchell & Markby play a prominent role.
 By 2025, Granger had written seven novels in the series.